osmandapp/web/main/docs/user/plugins/weather.md

 1. Purchase [OsmAnd Pro subscribtion](../purchases/) <ProFeature/> if necessary.
 2. [Enable](../plugins/#enable--disable) the Weather plugin in the Plugins section of the Main menu.
 3. Choose [units of measurement](#weather-settings) of weather events.
-4. Display the [Weather](#display-weather-on-the-map) on the map using the Weather tab in the dashboard menu.
+4. Display the [Weather](#display-weather-on-the-map) on the map using the Weather screen in the dashboard menu.
 5. [Download](#offline-forecast) Weather forcast if you plan to use it offline.
-6. If you want to use weather information on an everyday basis, enable Weather [widgets](#weather-widgets).
+6. If you want to see up-to-date weather information on an everyday basis, enable Weather [widgets](#weather-widgets).

 ## Display Weather on the map

 ### Weather forecast screen

-We craeted a special Weather tab in Main menu for quick access to all Weather tools.
-Weather tab provides information about temperature, air pressure, wind speed, cloud coverage and precipitation.
+We craeted a special Weather screen in Main menu for quick access to all Weather tools.
+Weather screen provides information about temperature, air pressure, wind speed, cloud coverage and precipitation.
 At the bottom of the screen you can see the Weather forecast toolbar: the date buttons and the time slider are used to set the exact time for which the weather forecast will be displayed.

 <Tabs groupId="operating-systems">